 I popped a couple of pills into my mouth and we made our way back to the car.
 My flight was due to depart in ten minutes, but we were five minutes away, so I wasn’t concerned.
 In countries like Tonga, airport security doesn’t exist and queues are non-existent.
 I knew I’d grab my bag from the airport floor, throw it in the plane’s hold, then retrieve it once we landed again.
 Boarding the plane would take less than a minute.

 What followed was a surprisingly comfortable travel experience, thanks to the enormous supply of Imodium I had to last me through the day and potentially the rest of my life.

-My short-but-terrifying-as-always flight got me to Tongatapu in under ten minutes, and I was touching down in Ha’apai several hours after that.
+My short flight got me to Tongatapu in under ten minutes, and I was touching down in Ha’apai several hours after that.